 Most citizens welcome foreigners at first.
 The natives and the new arrivals can learn from each other, expand their views of the world, merge destinies, and work together for a better life and common future.
 Immigrants can bring skills that are in demand, join the workforce and contribute to the economic success and cultural diversity of their adoptive country.
 But when too many people come at once, it leads to friction.
 The more who arrive in a short period of time, the more different their goals and values, the less they contribute to the common good, the more dangerous are the conflicts that arise.
 The positive effects of immigration revert, and the atmosphere becomes polarized and toxic for everybody.
-It is a fatal mistake to think this problem can be solved with an integration course.
+It is a fatal mistake to think this problem can be solved with integration courses and similar programs.